Maumagnaguagno/HyperTensioN/README.md

 Note that the names must match the ones defined in the domain and tasks will be decomposed in the same order they are described (in ordered mode).
 Even if a predicate has no true terms associated in the initial state you must declare them, as ``reported => []`` is declared in the example.
 If your problem does not generate objects during run-time a speed improvement can be obtained moving them to variables, therefore the comparisons will be pointer-based.
-An interesting idea is to have debug being activated by a command line argument, in this case ``ruby pb1.rb -d`` activates debug mode.
+An interesting idea is to have debug being activated by a command line argument, in this case ``ruby pb1.rb debug`` activates debug mode.

 ```Ruby
 require './Robby'